AMR pilots set to vote on tentative labor deal

-(Reuters) - The pilot union at AMR Corp AAMRQ.PK, parent of American Airlines, said it will vote on a tentative contract with the bankrupt airline by early December.
+Nov 16 (Reuters) - The pilot union at AMR Corp, parent of American Airlines, said it will vote on a tentative contract with the bankrupt airline by early December.

 The board of Allied Pilots Association on Friday approved the agreement-in-principle reached last week as a tentative agreement, which will now be subject to votes by its members, according to a statement on the union’s website.